June 12, 2020

 Timing of results

-Winning counterparties will be notified by telephone of their amount awarded and the allocation rate following the allotment of the auction.
+Winning counterparties will be able to access their bidder confirmations in the Bank of Canada Auction System.
 The Bank of Canada will email or fax the counterparty confirmations, setting out the specific terms of the transaction, including the securities.

-The total cash provided by the Bank of Canada through Overnight Repos or received by the Bank of Canada through Overnight Reverse Repos, as well as the allocation rate, will be announced on the Bank of Canada's website as soon as possible following the auction.
+The total cash provided by the Bank of Canada through Overnight Repos or received by the Bank of Canada through Overnight Reverse Repos, as well as the allocation rate, will be announced on the Bank of Canada's website and in the Bank of Canada Auction System as soon as possible following the auction.
 The securities bought or sold in transactions will also be reflected on the Bank of Canada’s balance sheet.

 - Directly-issued Government of Canada marketable securities denominated in Canadian dollars are eligible for these transactions.
 The securities must not mature on the date of maturity of the Overnight Repo or Overnight Reverse Repo operation.